 If you want to lean more toward a Gothic, antique vibe, choose a candelabra chandelier with metal arms and exposed bulbs.
 Try candle light bulbs for a more on-brand look, and install dimmable styles for versatility.

 If you have low ceilings, recessed lighting may be your best bet.
+LightStyle of Orlando says, “These lights keep the ceiling level, and can help you create the illusion that your ceilings are higher.”
 This type of lighting also looks great in long hallways, helping light your way toward the living room or stairs.
 Recessed lights are easy to install, and you can mount them onto cabinet tops by your entryway if needed.

 Also, recessed lighting fixtures are often made of dimmable LED bulbs that not only save you power but also allow you to choose ambient lighting fit for any occasion and time of day.